|

 • Is liquid Coffee Mate flammable?

 No, liquid Coffee Mate is not considered flammable.
+For more details, see our Adding Coffee Creamer To Your Dirty Soda Recipe.
+For more details, see our Easy Brown Butter Syrup For Your Coffee.
+For more details, see our Simple Coffee Filter Parachute Experiment.
 It’s mostly water and sugar, which require significant heat to ignite.
 Think of it like milk or cream – not something you’d use to start a campfire.
+Stardew Valley Guide.

 • Can powdered Coffee Mate cause a dust explosion?